Floofies/cdaTemplate/README.md

 - **`value`** Mixed

-  A value to base formatted data from.
-Do not mutate.
+  A value to base new formatted data from.
+Do not mutate!

 ___
 ## :wrench: Options